Skip to main content

 Quick Start

-1. Add the AutoViz SDK script to your page:
+Add the SDK script to your page once:

 <script src="https://sdk-v2.autoviz.io" defer></script>